 I'm a huge fan of creating tutorial videos too.

-Now, just as video content can be very powerful, so can other forms of visual content.
+Now, just as video content can be compelling, so can other forms of visual content.

 Here's another powerful statistic for you: